Social Security Information

 If the employee provides the SSN to the employing department, the department should ensure they have completed all required steps with Foreign Tax.
 This is a critical step in the onboarding process for all Foreign National employees.

-If the employee does not provide their SSN to Foreign Tax, by completing GLACIER, within 60 days of their hire date, they may not continue to work.
+If the employee fails to complete the GLACIER profile within 60 days of their hire date, they may not continue to work.

 Campus Employers can access the Hiring International Students page for more information on this process.